plaurin84/minimal-h2/README.md

 * Run script installed in /opt/h2-run/run.sh
 * Data stored in /opt/h2-data/*
 * WORKDIR is /opt
+* bash and python pre-installed, making the image ansible-ready

 ## Build container from source